How an Instagram post framed my Easter.

 I have never given this particular span of time a lot of thought.
 We entrench in the agony of Good Friday and celebrate in the victory that Easter Sunday joyfully brings.
 Saturday is often a lost day-no church service, no title, no particular recognition.

 Erin’s words helped me travel back and try to envision what this day was like for Jesus’ family and friends.
 Like she said, they didn’t know that Sunday was coming.
 They were stuck with the heartache that we are filled with each Good Friday.
 I can’t imagine the suffering spirits of this group that didn’t know that Jesus would rise from that tomb…that he would be ‘bursting forth in glorious day’ (as one of my favorite songs so perfectly describes it).
+My heart hurt for the dedicated community of ‘His people.’
 The disciples who had loyally followed him as He performed miracles and healed the sick.
 The mother who gave birth to him in a stall and watched as He was crucified.
 The friends who shared a table with Him as He shared and spoke words of truth into their lives.

 How profound a loss to be wading through the discomfort…to not know that Sunday would be one of the brightest days of human history.
 I love the beautiful way that she painted the women that came to tend to Jesus’ body.
 How in their grief they came together to do what was needed.
 What a testament to how they loved him.

 Her post left me in deep thought about Saturday.
 She referenced us standing vigil ourselves, waiting for the ‘next’.
 I think this is 100% true.
-At times, we find ourselves sitting, waiting, wondering why we continue to sit and wait if God is who He says He is.
+At times, we find ourselves sitting, waiting, wondering why we continue to sit, wait, and wonder if God is who He says He is.
 Sometimes, I even think we make a quick exit stage right after Good Friday for a more comforting Easter morning.

 This Easter, I tried to frame it all differently.
 Instead of skipping Saturday to make it to the happiness of Sunday, I attempted to put myself in the shoes of Jesus’ dearest friends, his family members, his mother on that day in between.
 I tried to grasp the loss they witnessed without the understanding of an impending victory of body and spirit.
 I tried to sit at the foot of the cross grieving the public death of the individual who I believed with my whole soul was the Savior of the world.
 I tried to think of how it would feel to think that evil had taken the final say.